 The ArchiMate language provides a flexible approach in which architects and other stakeholders can use their own views on the Enterprise Architecture.
-In this approach, views are specified by viewpoints.
-Viewpoints define abstractions on the set of models representing the Enterprise Architecture, each aimed at a particular type of stakeholder and addressing a particular set of concerns.
+In this approach, architecture views are specified by architecture viewpoints.
+Architecture viewpoints define abstractions on the set of models representing the Enterprise Architecture, each aimed at a particular type of stakeholder and addressing a particular set of concerns.
 Viewpoints can be used to view certain aspects in isolation, and to relate two or more aspects.

 The ArchiMate language with the viewpoint mechanism described in Section 14.4 assists and guides the architect in definition and classification of governing viewpoints.
 The architect will use this mechanism in his work to construct and design views for stakeholder communication.

-Views are an ideal mechanism to purposefully convey information about architecture areas.
+Architecture views are an ideal mechanism to purposefully convey information about architecture areas.
 In general, a view is defined as a part of an Architecture Description that addresses a set of related concerns and is tailored for specific stakeholders.
-A view is specified by means of a viewpoint, which prescribes the concepts, models, analysis techniques, and visualizations that are provided by the view.
-Simply put, a view is what you see and a viewpoint is where you are looking from.
+A view is specified by means of an architecture viewpoint, which prescribes the concepts, models, analysis techniques, and visualizations that are provided by the view.
+Simply put, a view is what you see, and a viewpoint is where you are looking from.